Bismillahir Rahmanir Rahim

 Future Outlook

 To conclude my comments, I would like to convey our deepest sympathy and compassion to all those affected by the tragic war taking place in Ukraine.
 We really hope for an early and peaceful solution to the conflict.
 However, we do believe that Bangladesh will definitely be able to cover up the difficulties posed by the crisis.
-CIC with its prudent insurance services will remain committed to overcome any challenges of the future and to be in momentum for prudential business growth in 2024.
+CICL with its prudent insurance services will remain committed to overcome any challenges of the future and to be in momentum for prudential business growth in 2026.

 Conclusion

-My warmest gratitude to all the members of the Board of Directors for their valuable time and energy in supporting me to carry out my responsibilities during the meetings and strategy formulation to run the Company to a new height.
+My warnest gratitude to all the members of the Board of Directors for their valuable time and energy in supporting me to carry out my responsibilities during the meetings and strategy formulation to run the Company to a new height.
 I have no hesitation in mentioning the dedication and professionalism of the management team of the Company.
+Once again, would like to thank all our clients, our stakeholders, our directors and all of you for being with us through these years and we are looking forward to sharing the company's success with you all also in the future.

-Once again, I would like to thank all our clients, our stakeholders, our directors and all of you for being with us through these years and we are looking forward to sharing the company’s success with you all also in the future.
+Once again, would like to thank all our clients, our stakeholders, our directors and all of you for being with us through these years and we are looking forward to sharing the company's success with you all also in the future.

 Thank you to everyone who has been a part of our development and for your steadfast support and trust which has strengthened the company to its present glory.